-Many businesses make the mistake of confusing “Disaster Recovery” with “off-site data backup.”
+Many businesses make the mistake of confusing “Disaster Recovery” (DR) with “off-site data backup.”
 Confusing the two may lead to paying a high price in the form of data loss and downtime when a disaster hits.
-Off-site backups are a necessary component of business continuity in the face of disaster for nearly any organization, but DR goes a step beyond – addressing service availability, not only data durability.
+Off-site backups are a necessary part of business continuity in the face of disaster for nearly any organization, but DR goes a step beyond – addressing service availability, not only data durability.

 Off-Site Data Backup

-Disaster Recovery mitigates the effects of significant loss from events such as natural disaster, a power grid failure, or human error.
+DR mitigates the effects of significant loss from events such as natural disaster, a power grid failure, or human error.

-In 2003, a high-voltage power line in Ohio brushed against some overgrown trees and shut down.
+In 2003, a high-voltage power line in the US state of Ohio brushed against some overgrown trees and shut down.
 This sort of problem usually triggers an alarm, but the alarm system had failed.
 As system operators were trying to diagnose the problem, three other lines also brushed into trees and switched off.
 The nearby lines shouldering the extra burden were overtaxed and caused a cascade of failures throughout southeast Canada and eight northeastern states.

-This event – concluding to be the result of human error and equipment failures – caused 50 million people to lose power for up to two days and is recorded as the largest blackout in North American history.
+This event – concluded to be the result of human error and equipment failures – caused 50 million people to lose power for up to two days and is recorded as the largest blackout in North American history.
 It cost roughly $6 billion dollars in economic losses.

 At some level, you need both off-site data backup storage and disaster recovery, and to know the difference between the two.
 It’s important to understand what amount of downtime your business can tolerate.
 A few minutes?
 A few days?
 Are you prepared to suffer from data losses?
 Significant data losses happen under many different circumstances.
 It’s up to you to define the amount of loss you can accept in a worse-case scenario.
-For the applications you find most critical, it might make the most sense to hold live replicas off-site, and even have a mechanism to automatically fail-over your primary site to a secondary site to ensure continuity in the face of disaster.
+For the applications you find most critical, it might make the most sense to hold live replicas off-site, and even have a mechanism to automatically fail over your primary site to a secondary site to ensure continuity in the face of disaster.